b-lemy/Auth-snipp/README.md

 ## About Hover

-Laravel is a web application framework with expressive, on progress
+Laravel backend application with expressive, on progress